Libera-Chat/libera-chat.github.io/content/_guides/cloaks.md

 ### Caveats of Cloaks

- * Caveat: Your ip and hostname is visible when you join channels before your account is associated with a cloak
+- Caveat: Your ip or hostname is visible when you join channels before your account is associated with a cloak.

-   Workaround: Do not visit channels, other than the cloaking channel, before you are cloaked
+  - Workaround: Do not visit channels, other than the cloaking channel, before you are cloaked

+  - Even with the above, `/whowas yournick` will show your pre-cloaked ip or hostname for an indeterminate number of hours.

- * Your ip or hostname is visible if you join channels after connecting but before identifying to your account
+- Your ip or hostname is visible if you join channels after connecting but before identifying to your account

-   Workaround: Use only the [SASL](sasl) authentication method and configure the client to abort or retry if authentication fails.
+  - Workaround: Use only the [SASL](sasl) authentication method and configure the client to abort or retry if authentication fails.

- * Caveat: If you click on links, your internet browser can disclose your ip.
+- Caveat: If you click on links, your internet browser can disclose your ip.

-   Workaround: Copy-paste the link into a browser that you know is using a VPN or Tor.
+  - Workaround: Copy-paste the link into a browser that you know is using a VPN or Tor.

- * Caveat: Some IRC functionality will inherently reveal your IP or hostname.
+- Caveat: Some IRC functionality will inherently reveal your IP or hostname.
 We do the best we can to prevent this but we cannot prevent all of it.